seung-lab/cloud-volume/README.md

 Thank you to Jeremy Maitin-Shepard for creating [Neuroglancer](https://github.com/google/neuroglancer) and defining the Precomputed format.
 Thanks to Yann Leprince for providing a [pure Python codec](https://github.com/HumanBrainProject/neuroglancer-scripts) for the compressed_segmentation format.
+Thanks to Jeremy Maitin-Shepard and Stephen Plaza for their C++ code defining the compression and decompression (respectively) protocol for [compressed_segmentation](https://github.com/janelia-flyem/compressedseg).
 Thanks to Peter Lindstrom et al. for [their work](https://computation.llnl.gov/projects/floating-point-compression) on fpzip, the C++ code, and assistance.
 Thanks to Nico Kemnitz for his work on the "Kempression" protocol that builds on fpzip (we named it, not him).